SivolcC/ProductAPI/README.md

 While this should not be made public in production (unless you want your API to be public), it is a standardized way to share API specs to other developers.

 RefactorThis API was lacking comments in the code.
 For developers who did not have previous exposure, it can be very hard to catch-up.

+## Summary
+To answer all those problems, we chose the language [Python3](https://www.python.org/) with the [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) framework.
+Flask is a reliable, lightweight framework to build web applications.
+Its module [Flask-Restful](https://flask-restful.readthedocs.io/en/latest/) has the advantage of generating an interactive OpenAPI documentation, and allow to develop efficiently beautiful REST APIs.
+It also packs [SQLAlchemy](https://www.sqlalchemy.org/) which is a mature and reliable ORM.
+We also chose [PyTest](https://docs.pytest.org/en/latest/) for unit test, [Docker](https://docs.docker.com/) for containerization, and additionally [Gunicorn](https://gunicorn.org/) as http server and [Nginx](https://www.nginx.com/) in its free version as reverse proxy.
+Because every project need a version control, [GitHub](https://github.com) was a logical choice in the context of this assessment.

+Other options considered were using [AWS Api Gateway](https://aws.amazon.com/api-gateway/), which allows to "easily create, publish, maintain and monitor" APIs.
+[Laravel](https://laravel.com/), which is almost the equivalent of Flask in the PHP world, would have been a good solution too.

+It could have been possible to refactor the initial .NET project, along with [NSwag](https://github.com/RicoSuter/NSwag) for the OpenAPI specifications.
+But limited access to a Windows environment would have made development harder and lenghtier.

 ## Future possible improvements